monicapetrangeli/Python/README.md

-# Assignment 6
+# Assignment 7

-For the exercises of lecture 6 two datasets were used, Netflix and Titanic.
-You can find both in this Github branch.

-To replicate this exercise the library pandas is required.
+For the exercises of lecture 7 the library pandas is required.
 Run the following command at the beginning of the script: import pandas as pd

 # Exercises outline
-Netflix
-1) Identify if any missing values are present within the rating attribute of the data frame.
-2) Calculate how many films in 2021 have the country attribute equal to your country.
-For this exercise, I used 'country'=='Italy'.
-   First, the data frame was filtered based on country and release year.
-Then, the function len was used to count the number of observations derived from the filtering.
-3) Calculate the number of films released in 2020 with no missing values in the other attributes.
-   First, the observations with missing values were dropped to ensure only data with full information were present.
-Then the data frame was filtered based on release_year.
-4) Identify which year has the highest number of movies released within it.
-   A dictionary was created with the release year as the key and the values being the number of movies released within that year.
-The max function was then used to identify the release year with the largest number of movies.
-5) Find the average number of movies released per year from 2010 onward.
-   First, the data frame was filtered by release_year being equal to or bigger than 2010 and then grouped based on release_year and counted to find how many movies were released per year.
-Then a simple mean function was used to extrapolate the average number of movies released per year.

-Titanic
-1) Calculate the gender_based survival percentage
-   The data frame is first grouped by gender and survival.
-Then to calculate both male and female survival percentage the total number of survived male/female was divided by the total number of male/female passengers present on the titanic.
-2) Calculate the survival percentage grouped by gender and class A very similar approach to the previous question was applied here.
-The data frame was grouped by gender, survival and class (Pclass) and then the survival percentages by gender and class where calculated.
+1) Create a new column within the data set 'data' called professor_initials to store the initials of each professor, both first and last name.
+   First, the column professor is transformed into a string and split based on the gap between the first and last name.
+This is stored within the variable name.
+Then both the first and last name in the variable name are further split based on character.
+The first letter of the name and surname are extracted and added together and stored in the professor_initials column.
+2) Implement a join to combine data and 'courses_data' data frames.
+   An inner join is used to combine the 'courses_data' and 'data' data frames based on the column professor that both data frames have.
+3) Combine the df and df_courses data frames.
+   First, both 'data' and 'courses_data' are transformed into a pandas data frame and then merged based on the column professor.
+4) Create a new column called professor_last_name to store the extracted last name of each professor using string operations.
+   The column professor is transformed into a string, then split based on the space between the first and last names.
+Lastly the last name is extracted and stored in a new column called professor_last_name.